radiac/django-tagulous/tagulous/docs/index.rst

 admin sites, and has template tags without needing a third-party plugin like django-taggit.

-Tagulous also has a more robust tag string parser, which is also implemented in javascript for full compatibility with client-side autocompletion.
+Tagulous also has a more robust tag string parser with better support for quoted tags, which is also implemented in javascript for full compatibility with client-side autocompletion.